swilltec/bookmark/README.md

 This project is developed for saving and organizing bookmark.
 Bookmark allows you to create bookmarks that, for now, will be made up of a few pieces of information:

-- ID—A unique, numerical identifier for each bookmark
+- ID: A unique, numerical identifier for each bookmark
-- Title—A short text title for the bookmark, like “GitHub”
+- Title: A short text title for the bookmark, like “GitHub”
-- URL—A link to the article or website being saved
+- URL: A link to the article or website being saved
-- Notes—An optional, long description or explanation about the bookmark
+- Notes: An optional, long description or explanation about the bookmark
-- Date added—A timestamp so you can
+- Date added: A creation date timestamp

 ## Architecture
 This project is divided into three layers of presentation, persistence, and actions or rules